 '''

-which.min(x, ...)

-which.max(x, ...)
+which.min(x, ...) which.max(x, ...)

 '''

-х An object, typically with a vector-, array-, or list-like semantic.
-Additional arguments, for use in specific methods.
+x An object, typically with a vector-, array-, or list-like semantic.

 See ?base::which.min for the value returned by the default methods.

 Specific methods defined in Bioconductor packages should behave as consistently as possible with the default methods.